jhlau/jhlau.github.io/_pages/about.md

 ### News

+- Our paper on [a new natural language inference dataset](https://arxiv.org/abs/2210.03256) was a runner up for [Best Paper Award at AACL 2022](https://www.aacl2022.org/Blog/Best-paper-awards)!

 - Our paper on [understanding commonsense stories in Indonesian](https://openreview.net/forum?id=zPFbyqOX8Cx) won the Best Paper Award for [CSRR 2022](https://csrr-workshop.github.io/)!

 - Together with [Georgia Banks](https://www.georgiabanks.info/) we will be presenting an art+science collaboration project for [ANAT Spectra 2022](https://events.humanitix.com/spectravision), where we build a chatbot with Georgia's personality to explore ego/self.